WheatleyTheCore/Project-Bounce/README.md

-# A Clone of Space Invaders
+# Project Bounce

-Made for my IMGD 1001 course at WPI.
+Made for our IMGD 1001 course final at WPI.

-Made following this tutorial: https://github.com/WheatleyTheCore/Space-Invaders-Clone.